speedscale/speedscale-cli/README.md

 ### Inspect Prerecorded Snapshot

-Just run the demo command to play with a pre-recorded snapshot.
+Just run the demo command to play with a prerecorded snapshot.

 ```bash
 speedscale inspect demo